Susmita-Dey/portfolio-v1/posts/ckz2rcciv0n6imjs14kelexce.md

 ---
-title: 'Make Your First Contribution To Open Source'
+title: 'Return Statement in Programming Languages'
 description: 'Getting Started With Open Source'
 image: ./alexa.jpg
 date: '2022-08-22'
 tags:
-    - open source
+    - programming
-    - github
+    - return
 ---

-# Return Statement in Programming Languages

 In this article we'll learn about Return Statement and how it is being used in programming and it's process of execution and termination.